-Acknowledgment Form.
-If the thesis contains information, for example, that identifies someone by name or other manner, the student should let the individual know how this will be used and obtain written approval before it is included in the thesis.
+Students should receive written permission to include highly personal or sensitive materials or information about people or organizations that are not already in the public domain.
+A template for this permission form can be located in D2L at Research Portfolio by name or other manner, the student should let the individual know how this will be used and obtain written approval before it is included in the thesis.
 Likewise, quotes gleaned from course discussion boards, comments by classmates in classroom discussions, and other material that was gained when there was an expectation of confidentiality should be used only with written permission.
 The information you reveal should also be balanced with how much you are willing to disclose.
 Remember that once your thesis is completed it will be published, including any personal or sensitive information about others or organizations, on ProQuest and will thus become part of the public domain.